 Jazz lovers, ahoy!
 The Orbit, in De Korte Street, Braamfontein, is a happening live jazz venue.
 It prides itself on not only hosting well-established local and international jazz musicians, but also new talents and poets.
 Collaborations between established and new stars and good old jazz jamming is the order of the day.
 Add to that a slick atmosphere, great acoustics and good food and The Orbit is a great find.

 Get your dancing shoes on.
 Another Braamfontein favourite, Kitcheners, which is one of Joburg's oldest night spots, will have you shaking your bootie into the wee hours.
 Kitcheners offers 'progressive' music – froom indie pop to Afro-rock.
 The DJs are cool, the vibe is fun, all in an old city setting, complete with wooden panelling and kitsch wallpaper.
 See their Facebook page to find out what's happening there tonight.

 The Radium Beerhall

 Established in 1929, the Radium Beerhall is the longest standing bar and grill in Joburg.
 If only its walls could talk, they'd have the most fantastic stories to tell.
 Covered in pics and memorabilia of the bar's history, they do tell many!
 Serving food with a Portuguese flair and all the South African bar favourites, they also have regular live music gigs.
-See their line-up here.
-First Sundays of the month at 11 am they have a 19-piece jazz band playing - not to be missed!
+See their Facebook page for what's going down.
+Friday nights and the first Sunday of the month, late morning, they have not-to-be-missed jazz!